 2) What makes your flour different?

 My husband is a conventional farmer.
 However, the wheat he grows for my business, is grown using organic practices as much as possible.
 We mill the wheat ourselves, and it retains 35-40 nutrients that your grocery store flours do not have - and is often re-fortified with - during processing.
-I've noticed that wheat and gluten is the food to hate right now, but I want people to understand that wheat in and off itself is not the bad guy.
-Mass-production overly processes it makes it the bad guy, though, and creates health complications.
+I've noticed that wheat and gluten is the food to hate right now, but I want people to understand that wheat in and of itself is not the bad guy.
+Mass-production over-processing makes it the bad guy, though, and creates health complications.
 Doing it simply and "back to the basics" like we do is another ball of wax!